arhea/amazon-eks-ami-nist/README.md

 This AMI extends the [Amazon EKS Optimized AMI](https://github.com/awslabs/amazon-eks-ami) with the hardening typically required to meet NIST 800-53 based compliance frameworks such as FedRAMP.
 This repository uses Packer to enable FIPS 140-2 validated modules and apply the [Amazon Linux 2](https://www.cisecurity.org/benchmark/amazon_linux/), [Docker](https://www.cisecurity.org/benchmark/docker/), and [EKS](https://aws.amazon.com/about-aws/whats-new/2020/07/announcing-cis-benchmark-for-amazon-eks/) CIS Benchmarks.

 *Disclaimer: This AMI is not gaurenteed to meet FedRAMP requirements and you should always confirm with your compliance, security, and 3PAO that this AMI is sufficient.
-This is not an official AMI from Amazon or AWS.*
+This is not an official AMI from AWS and is not officially supported.*

 ## Usage